Dobruška: History

-The predecessor of Dobruška was a market settlement Lešno, located on the crossroads of two trade routes.
+The predecessor of Dobruška was a market settlement called Lešno, located at the crossroads of two trade routes.
 The first written mention is from 1320.
 In 1495, with the arrival of the noble family of Trčka of Lípa, the town began to develop.
 The houses were reconstructed in the Renaissance style and a representative town hall was built.
 The prosperity and importance of the town ended with the Thirty Years' War.

 The large fires in 1806 and 1866 damaged Dobruška and the reconstructions changed the character of the town.
 At the end of the 19th century, the industry developed, especially the textile industry.
-In 1908 Dobruška was connected with Opočno by railway.
+In 1908, Dobruška was connected with Opočno by railway.

 Demographics

 Economy

 The Military Geographical and Hydrometeorological Office is located in Dobruška.

+Transport

+The I/14 road (the section from Náchod to Ústí nad Orlicí) runs through the town.

+Dobruška is the start of a short railway line to Opočno.
+The line further continues to Meziměstí or to Týniště nad Orlicí.

 Culture

-The International Music Festival of F. L. Vek is organized in Dobruška.
+The International Music Festival of F. L. Vek is organized in Dobruška every year.

 Sights

 The historic centre is formed by F. L. Věka Square and adjacent streets.
 Its main landmark is the Renaissance town hall with a 45 m-high tower.
-In the tower there is the town museum and gallery with early works of F. Kupka.
+In the tower is the town museum and gallery with early works of F. Kupka.
 In the middle of the square is a Marian column from 1733.

 The Church of Saint Wenceslaus was first mentioned in 1350.
-Its part is an early Baroque belltower.
+Its part is an early Baroque bell tower.
 The cemetery Church of Holy Spirit was built in Renaissance style in the 16th century.

 The former Jewish synagogue in Dobruška is nowadays part of the town museum.
-The synagogue was built in the 18th century and then rebuilt in the Neogothic style in 1867, after it was damaged by a fire.
+The synagogue was built in the 18th century and then rebuilt in the neo-Gothic style in 1867, after it was damaged by a fire.
 There is also the Jewish cemetery with the oldest preserved tomb from 1688.